BlankTuber/EasterEggHunt2025/README.md

 *[Challenge: Video Game Character Identifier from silhouettes]*

 The Apprentice felt a connection forming with the realms of the Sage and Chronicler.
-His controller displayed gaming questions, connecting with their historical and cultural knowledge.
 A magical triangle opened between their paths.

 "This trivia challenge requires diverse knowledge," the controller explained.
 "Join with the Sage and Chronicler to answer questions spanning different domains."